 - 2623 Advanced Programmable Logic Controllers.
 (3) Prerequisite: ELT 2613 A continuation of Programmable Logic Controllers.
 Two lecture and two lab hours per week. - 291(1-4) Special Project in Electrical Technology.
-(1-4) Prerequisite: Consent of instructor This course is designed to provide the student with practical application of skills and knowledge gained in other electronics or electronics-related technical courses.
+(1-4) Prerequisite: Consent of instructor

+This course is designed to provide the student with practical application of skills and knowledge gained in other electronics or electronics-related technical courses.
 The instructor works closely with the student to ensure that the selection of a project will enhance the student's learning experience.
-Two to eight lab hours per week. - 292(1-6) Supervised Work Experience in Electrical Technology.
+Two to eight lab hours per week.

+292(1-6) Supervised Work Experience in Electrical Technology.
 (1-6) Prerequisite: Consent of instructor and completion of at least one semester of advanced course work in electrical/electronics related programs.
 This course is a cooperative program between industry and education and is designed to integrate the student's technical studies with industrial experience.
+Variable credit is awarded on the basis of semester hour per 45 industrial contact hours to integrate the student's technical studies with industrial experience.
 Variable credit is awarded on the basis of semester hour per 45 industrial contact hours.
+Three to eighteen hours internship per week.